 Patient presented with incarcerated inguinal hernia with obstructive symptoms will be admitted, kept fasting, fluid therapy, NG. tube, catheter.
-Investigations were request in form of CBC, UG, RFT and electrolytes they candidate for General anesthesia with halothane. all candidates will receive injectable antibiotics. supine position, scrubbing with Antisebtic solution. incision will be transverse inquinal.
-Exploration of the contents will be done then managed accordingly, hernia sac will be excised and closure of the wound. post operative follow up in form of recording the vital signs, injectable intravenous fluids and antibiotics paracetamol suppositories as form of analgesia.
-They discharged to be seen in referred clinic after a week for assessment of general condition and the wound.
+Investigations were request in form of CBC, UG, RFT and electrolytes they candidate for General anesthesia with halothane. all candidates will receive injectable antibiotics. supine position, scrubbing with Antisebtic solution. incision will be transverse inguinal.
+Exploration of the contents will be done 42 then managed accordingly, hernia sac will be excised and closure of the wound, post operative follow up in form 43 of recording the vital signs, injectable antibiotics intravenous fluids and paracetamol suppositories as form of analgesia.
+They discharged to be seen in referred clinic after a week for assessment of general condition and the 45 46

-For those patients presented early with no features of intestinal obstruction we will apply manual reduction (MR).
+For those patients presented early with no features of intestinal obstruction we will apply manual reduction( MR).
+48